ekuric/ioscale/db/mssql/mssql-windows/README.md

   --build-schema-file BUILD_SCHEMA_FILE
-                        Local build schema TCL to customize and copy to Windows hosts --generate-only       Only generate per-user files locally and exit
+                        Local build schema TCL to customize and copy to Windows hosts --generate-only       Only generate per-user files locally and exit --rebuild-always      Rebuild database before each user-count test run --prepare-machine     Prepare Windows machines by formatting the data disk and exit

 EXAMPLES:
     python3 mssqlwin.py                          # Use default mssql-config.yaml